 The goal is to find a measure that makes it possible to estimate the edge weight for those edges which have not been used in the simulation.
-This can be done by using Specific Material Flow F_i as an edge weight.
+This can be done by using the Specific Material Flow F_i as an edge weight.
 If edge i has been used in the simulation, then where m_i is the amount of earth transported and t_i is the simulated earthwork process time.
-Comprised with the initial optimization step, the transport duration between cut and fill areas is subject to optimization.
-The inverse of F_i that represents the transport resistance is considered as major factor affecting the transport duration.